agrbin/streamer/README.md

 * The only source of uncertaninty in the system is detection when the beep sound has started.
 Beep shape and classification can be further polished to push this deviation closer to zero.
-  One could use beep that is not constant frequency to achieve this.